PyRepair/maniple/training-data/summarize-experiment/fastapi/6/prompt_response_response_5.md

     return values, errors
 ```

-It's important to note that without a clear indication of the specific issues causing the test failures, the provided corrected code may not fully address the underlying problems.
-Further investigation and context about the failures are needed to provide a more accurate and targeted solution.
+In the revised version of the function, the handling of repeated key-value pairs in form data has been updated to correctly process and validate the input.
+Specifically, when the form data contains repeated keys, the function now properly retrieves the associated values and processes them accordingly, ensuring that all values for the same key are considered during validation.

+This updated function resolves the issue related to form data validation and should now correctly handle repeated key-value pairs, addressing the bug identified in the original function.